mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 To get VoK saying "Hello", you need to create a View.

 A View's purpose is to provide a Vaadin Component (usually a Layout containing other components), which then interacts with the user.
 The Navigator decides which View receives which requests.
-Usually there is exactly one route to a View.
+There is exactly one route to a View.
 You can collect the data to be displayed right in the View itself (for small applications), or you can define so-called Service layer (a group of regular Kotlin classes which define a clear API and are responsible for fetching of the data).
 VoK however does not enforce this, and we will not use this pattern in the tutorial.